ydluo/qdyn/docs/tutorial_single_asperity_python.md

 import plot_functions as qdyn_plot
 ```

-To preprare a simulation, the global simulation and mesh parameters will have to be specified.
+To prepare a simulation, the global simulation and mesh parameters will have to be specified.
 This is done in three steps:

 1. Specify global parameters, like simulation duration, output resolution, mesh size, and default mesh values
 2. Render the mesh (assigning default values to every element)